 The second of the built designs was roughly contemporary with the Madison project.
 It was a comparably-sized house in Riverside, a leafy western suburb of Chicago, for Henry Babson, a far more likely client for Sullivan.
 Babson is called “an American entrepreneur, investor in phonograph technology, and notable breeder of Arabian horses” in one biography, placing him in a better financial position for the expense of a custom-designed house by LHS.

 Like the executed Bradley scheme, the Babson house is a long ship-like form, a linear sequence of rooms pulsing along a single extended axis.
-The balcony extension along the street elevation gave the house a steamboat quality that might have made it the brunt of neighborhood humor.
+The balcony extension at the center of the street elevation gave it a steamboat quality that might have made it the brunt of neighborhood humor.
 It was demolished in 1960 and the property subdivided for multiple mid-century homes or no particular character whatsoever.
 I have vague recollection of walking past the site when I was a teenager.

 The third house from this period, an unbuilt design, was a similarly-scaled house for Carl K. Bennett, president of the National Farmers Bank in Owatonna, Minnesota, perhaps one of Sullivan’s most famous late designs.
 Linear and boxy, it somehow avoided the ship metaphor and appeared simply as a clubhouse or other semi-public building, rather than a single-family home.
 The Bennetts are reported to have sketched the sequence of main floor rooms and to have approved the overall design, but delayed construction until costs had risen beyond their budget.
-[I’ll append some illustrations of the Bennett house as soon as I can scan them.]
+[I’ll append some illustrations of the Bennett house as soon as they’re scanned.]